rafaelaudy/ToDoLabApp/README.md

 The idea is to create a simple app that I can rewrite and enhance using different technologies.

 The idea is to keep the code simple but following good practices.
-I may complicate things a little bit to test cool language features.
+I may complicate things a bit to test cool language features.

 See?
 Super original :) But it is still super fun!